Chart Color Schemes

 Boolaroo is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Boolaroo's population showed low cultural diversity, with 91.1% being citizens born in Australia speaking English only at home by September 2016.
-Christianity was the predominant religion, accounting for 51.9% of residents, slightly lower than the Rest of NSW's 52.5%.
+Boolaroo's population showed low cultural diversity, with 91.1% being citizens born in Australia who spoke English only at home.
+Christianity was the predominant religion, at 51.9%, slightly lower than the Rest of NSW average of 52.5%.
 The top three ancestry groups were English (31.9%), Australian (31.5%), and Scottish (9.0%).

 Frequently Asked Questions - Diversity